kurttheviking/egreedy-js/README.md

 #### `Bandit([config])`

-Creates a new optimization algorithm.
+Create a new optimization algorithm.

 **Arguments**